Custom data-driven web and mobile software development.

 While many of our clients are in Baltimore, Maryland, New York, Washington DC, and Virginia, we’ve worked with clients on five continents and the International Space Station.

-We are a team of engineers; everyone on our team codes (even our Product Designer and our Marketing Manager).
+We are a team of engineers; almost everyone on our team codes (even our Product Designer and our Director of Marketing).
 Our President is a classically trained engineer; we take our tech very seriously.
 That being said, we also highly prioritize communication, with a clear understanding that the work of translating between technical and business perspectives is crucial to the success of all of our projects.

 Our team members come from many different backgrounds; some have traditional engineering backgrounds, some came to mobile and web application development later in life through bootcamps.
 Some came to us early in their careers, some came here after stints in large organizations.
 We even ran an Apprenticeship Program in 2018 to help accelerate the careers of three junior developers and close a hiring gap internally.